SamKelly-bi/E-Commerce-Pipeline-Project/README.md

 - Data transformation and validation in Excel to prepare for analysis.

-- Development of interactive Power BI dashboards to visualize trends, performance metrics, and actionable insights.
+- Development of interactive Power BI dashboards to visualise trends, performance metrics, and actionable insights.

 The result is a streamlined analytical workflow capable of supporting data-driven decision-making and strategic business improvements.